apiaryio/dredd/docs/sandboxed-hooks.md

 `beforeEach(function)`
 `afterEach(function)`

-[Transasction]() object is passed as a first argument to the hook function.
-Sandboxed hooks doesn't have asynchronous API.
+- [Transasction]() object is passed as a first argument to the hook function.
+- Sandboxed hooks doesn't have asynchronous API.
 Loading of hooks and each hook is ran in it's own isolated, sandboxed context.
-Hook maximum execution time is 500ms.
-Inside each hook you can access `stash` object variable which is passed between contexts of each hook function execution.
+- Hook maximum execution time is 500ms.
+- Inside each hook you can access `stash` object variable which is passed between contexts of each hook function execution.
+- Hook code is evaluated as `use strict`

+## Examples

-## Good
+### Good
 ```javascript

 after('First action', function(transaction){